What's the Best Dog Food for Cocker Spaniels?

 Happy, smart, energetic, friendly, sweet

-Health Considerations for Cocker Spaniels
+Health Considerations

-Understanding what genetic conditions can affect the Cocker Spaniel provides a great basis for selecting the right diet for this breed.
+Understanding what genetic conditions can affect the Cocker Spaniels provides a great basis for selecting the right diet for this breed.
 Since all dog breeds are predisposed to certain inherited disorders, knowledge of these conditions and which diets can help prevent them is crucial to attaining optimal health and wellness.

 Cataracts

 Cataracts can be a very common problem in Cocker Spaniels, particularly as they age.
 A cataract is evidenced by a cloudy spot on the dog’s eye which leads to blurred vision.
-Though small cataracts do not impact the Cocker in any meaningful way, cataracts can grow both larger and thicker over time, increasing the chance the dog will go blind.
+Though small cataracts do not impact the cocker in any meaningful way, cataracts can grow both larger and thicker over time, increasing the chance the dog will go blind.
 There are many different reasons why a dog may end up with cataracts.
 These include disease, injury, and advanced age.
-While many of these are hereditary, an excellent diet will help support good eye health in the Cocker Spaniel.
+While many of these are hereditary, an excellent diet will help support good eye health in the Cocker Spaniels.

 Patellar Luxation